 Why would someone buy something that is a higher price on Amazon?
 That seems dumb.

 You’re right.
 If you have the information, most people would always choose the lower priced item if everything else is the same.

 But you are assuming that everyone has that information.
 Sometimes people do not know an item is lower priced at a store or another website.
 Sometimes people don’t have the time to shop and compare.

-As FBA sellers, we take the time (and have the tools) to search for the lowest price differences.
+As FBA sellers, we take the time (and have the tools) to search for the lowest prices and largest price differences.
 That is what creates the profit margins and that’s why arbitrage works in our advantage for the business of selling.

-Now the notions of retail and online arbitrage are just explaining where we are searching for these possible flips.
-Next, I’ll give you a rundown of each method of searching and a few tips and tricks to make your life a lot easier to purchase and sell.
+The notions of retail and online arbitrage just explain where we are searching for these possible flips.
+Next, I’ll give you a rundown of each method of searching and a few tips and tricks to make purchasing and selling a lot easier.

 Now that we know what arbitrage is, it’s time to go into the differences between retail and online arbitrage.

 Retail arbitrage (RA) on Amazon refers to visiting local stores to find profitable products you can flip on Amazon.
 This involves going into larger retail stores searching for clearance items, liquidation, or diminished stock to sell on Amazon for a good profit.